statesman/social-counter/README.md

 ## Setup
 1. Copy the [Google Spreadsheet template](https://docs.google.com/spreadsheets/d/1lj6B1i7oxgvbXN5Fzob2Rl7NlKfFBuOh1bzEfiRJxTE/) and add a column for each account you'd like to track.
 2. Copy [`config.cfg.sample`](config.cfg.sample) to `config.cfg`
+3. Generate Facebook API credentials using the instructions at https://developers.facebook.com/docs/facebook-login/access-tokens and paset the access token into your `config.cfg` file.
 3. Generate Twitter API credentials at https://apps.twitter.com/app/new and paste them into your `config.cfg` file
 4. Generate Instagram API credentials at http://instagram.com/developer/clients/register/ and paste them into your `config.cfg` file
 5. In the Google API console, setup a new project https://console.developers.google.com/, enable the Google+ API and create a new browser access key.
 Add the key to `config.cfg`.